1997–98 FC Basel season: Pre-season

 Jörg Berger was appointed as the new trainer at the start of the season, but in October 1997 he was sacked and was replaced by Salvatore Andracchio (ad interim) until Guy Mathez was appointed as trainer from 1 January 1998.
 The club's priority aim was to remain in the top flight of Swiss football.

 The club made many new signings as the season started.
 Amongst these, there were many experienced players, such as Oliver Kreuzer from Bayern Munich, Marco Sas from Bradford City, Maurizio Gaudino from Eintracht Frankfurt, Jürgen Hartmann from Hamburger SV and Nestor Subiat from Grasshopper Club.
 There were also young players such as Marco Pérez from Vaduz, Jan Berger from Grasshopper Club and Fabinho Santos from Joinville (Brazil) as well as Luís Calapes and Alexander Frei from the club's own youth section.

 Goalkeeper Thomas Grüter retired from professional football.
 Many other players also left the club, under them Mariano Armentano who transferred to Vélez Sarsfield, Adrian Falub who returned to Universitatea Cluj and Alex Nyarko who transferred to Karlsruher SC.
 The loan contracts with Franco Foda and Markus Schupp came to an end and because Basel did not opt to buy them, they both moved on to Sturm Graz.
 The youngsters Bruno Sutter transferred to Zürich and Hakan Yakin transferred to Grasshopper Club.
 At the end of the transfer window two further players left the squad, last season's top scorer Gaetano Giallanza transferred to Nantes in September and Jean-Pierre La Placa signed for Toulouse also in September.

 In the pre-season friendly games Basel first played against a Regional 11 of local players in Alsace and then against a Regional 11 of local players from BS/BL.
 Basel then played in the Sempione Cup, which was a club tournament played in summer at Sportanlage Moos, Balsthal, during the years 1987 to 2004.
 Curiosity, in both Basel games, semi-final and third place match, the decision fell in a penalty shoot-out.
 The semi-final was undecided after five penalties each and had to be continued.
 In the end all 22 players including the goalkeepers hat to shoot a penalty.
-Both goalkeeps missed their penalty shot and eventually Basel lost the shoot-out 9–10.
+Both goalkeeps missed their penalty-shots and eventually Basel lost the shoot-out 8–9.
 The third placed match need 14 penalties for the decision and Basel won this shoot-out 5–4.
 Another curiosity in the mid-season friendly against amateur club FC Rothrist.
 Basel won the game 13–2.
-Alexander Frei scored six goals and all six in the first half and Maurizio Gaudino scored five goals, all five in the second half.
+Alexander Frei scored six goals and all six in the first half and Maurizio Gaudino scored five goals, all five in the second half of the game.